FirebaseExtended/firebase-video-samples/firebase-ai-friendly-meals/android/README.md

 ## 🚀 Features

-- **Firebase AI Logic**: Learn how to use Firebase's AI-powered features to enhance your app's functionality.
+- **Firebase AI Logic**: Learn how build AI-powered features to enhance your app's functionality.
 - **Modular Structure**: The project is organized by feature, making it easy to follow along and extend.
 - **Upcoming**: More Firebase features (such as Authentication, Firestore, Storage, and more) will be added soon!